amperity/amperity-docs/amperity_datagrid/source/destination_business_intelligence_connect.rst

 .. destination-bic-request-to-enable-service-hours-start

-|bic| is available to Amperity tenants licensed for Amp360.
+|bic| is available to licensed Amperity tenants.
 This license comes with 300 free annual hours of compute service time, enough to support light-to-moderate use of BI tools.

 Customers can track their utilization against their free tier hours by requesting their usage hours from their Amperity account team.